-People with disabilities can return to work through the Ticket to Work program.
-This program was established by the Ticket To Work and Work Incentive Improvement Act in 1999.12 It allows disabled workers to assess their ability to work and not lose their access to healthcare.
-The disability determination made by the Social Security Administration (SSA) determines the worker’s eligibility for the program.
+People with disabilities can return to work through the Ticket To Work program.
+Established by the Ticket To Work and Work Incentive Improvement Act in 1999,12 this initiative allows disabled workers to assess their capacity for employment without compromising access to healthcare benefits.
+A disability determination made by the Social Security Administration (SSA) determines who qualifies for this program.

-Understanding the Ticket to Work
+Becoming Comply With the Ticket to Work Understanding the Ticket to Work Understanding the Process

-Participating in Ticket to Work Employment
+Participating in Ticket to Work Employment Activities

 Other Work Incentive Programs

-How the Extended Period of Eligibility works
+How the Extended Period of Eligibility Works